-- With the blade elevation handwheel raise the blade to the maximum height. - Loosen the blade lock handle do not pull on handle just turn and move the handwheel to 90° on the bevel scale. - 3.
-Tighten the bevel lock handle. - 4.
-Remove the anti-kickback pawl assembly (3) by pressing the anti-kickback pawls lever (1).
-(Fig. BB) - 5.
-Remove the blade guard assembly (7) by pulling out the locking pin (4).
-(Fig. DD)
+- 1. With the blade elevation handwheel, raise the blade to the maximum height. - 2.
+Loosen the blade bevel lock handle and turn the handwheel to 90° on the bevel scale. - 3.
+Tighten the blade bevel lock handle. - 4.
+Remove the anti-kickback pawls assembly by lifting the anti-kickback pawls lever (2).
+(Fig. BB) - Remove the blade guard assembly by pressing down the red spring button (5) and lifting up the assembly.
+(Fig. EE)

-AVOID KICKBACKS (FIG. EE)
+AVOID KICKBACKS (FIG. FF)

-(Work thrown back towards you) by keeping the blade sharp, the rip fence parallel to the saw blade and by keeping the riving knife, anti-kickback pawls and guards in place, aligned and functioning.
-Do not release work before passing it completely beyond the saw blade.
+To avoid kickback (having the work thrown violently back toward you), keep the blade sharp, keep the rip fence parallel to the saw blade and keep the riving knife, blade guard and anti-kickback pawls in place, aligned and functioning.
+Do not release the work before passing it completely beyond the saw blade.
 Do not rip work that is twisted, warped or does not have a straight edge to guide it along the fence.
-Do not attempt to reverse out of a cut with the blade running.
+Do not attempt to back out of a cut with the blade running.